WanyitYong/github-story-2019/chapter01.md

 # Where has the Spring gone?
-## Chapter 01 : THe story begin...
+## Chapter 01 : The story begin...

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This story all begins with a disappeared chicken during an ordinary spring.
 The chicken vanished from the farm, the village, the world without any sign.
 The owner of the chicken, Geraldine which is a timid but insatiable old woman judged that her neighbour, Myrtle stole the chicken.
 <br/><br/>